bit101/lures/README.md

 5. Repeat steps 3 and 4 as many times as you want, usually in the tens of thousands at least.

 Rather than rendering directly, you may want to save the pixel hits in a grid and then do coloring based on density (how many times the pixel was visited).
+Or use other custom rendering methods with the points.

 ### Using custom parameters in 2d attractors

-Exactly the same as in 3d attractors, but no `dt` value.
+Exactly the same as in 3d attractors, but 2d attractors do not use the `dt` value.

 2d attractors often seem to be less dependent on the initial point values and tend to converge to the general shape of the attractor no matter what point you start with.
-Experimenting with random parameters is more useful.
+So experimenting with random parameters is more useful with these attractors.